LyonMathPrep/repquest/README.md

 -  **100% Privacy-First:** Your camera feed is processed locally.
 Frames are analyzed in memory and instantly discarded. **No backend video processing.
 No telemetry.**
 -  **Gamified Progression:** Earn XP for every rep (+10 XP/rep), maintain daily streaks 🔥, and rank up through 11 unique tiers from **Rookie** to **Ascended**.
 -  **Daily Challenges:** Complete daily goals (e.g., 30 reps) to earn bonus XP (+50 XP) and keep your streak alive.
--  **Social & Competitive:** Sync your cloud account to compete against friends on the Mini-Leaderboard.
+-  **Social & Competitive:** Sync your cloud account to compete against friends on the Mini-Leaderboard and keep your XP between devices.
--  **Guided Warm-Ups:** Built-in warm-up plans (like Forward Arm Circles) to prepare your body and prevent injury.
+-  **Guided Warm-Ups:** Built-in warm-up plans (like Forward Arm Circles) to ready your body and prevent injury.
 -  **Seamless Syncing:** Play as a Guest or create a Cloud Account.
-Easily sync your progress across devices using your exact username.
+Easily sync your progress across devices using your username.

 ---

 ## 🛡️ Privacy by Design
 We believe your workout data belongs to you.
 RepQuest operates on a strict **On-Device Only** philosophy:

-> ✅ **Video processed locally** by MediaPipe Pose in your browser.
+> ✅ **ALL video processed locally.** by MediaPipe Pose in your browser.
 > ✅ **Nothing recorded.** Frames are analyzed in memory and immediately discarded.
 > ✅ **Only numbers saved.** Rep counts and XP are stored locally in `localStorage`.
 > ✅ **Full control.** Pause or stop the camera anytime.
-> ❌ **No sending your data to the cloud.** No video telemetry.
+> ❌ **No sending your video or personal stuff to the cloud.** No video telemetry.
 No cloud video storage.
-If users opt in - we only store their XP and username.
+If users opt in - we only store an XP and username.

 ---